Le lien vers cette page a été envoyé avec succès aux destinataires.

 Offense

-The initial detention period is 4 months.
+The initial duration of detention is 4 months.

 FYI